pauladjata/date_formatter/README.md

 # date_time_format

-a Python package that formats a ten character string to a date
+a Python package that formats a ten character date string to a readable date string

 # Installation